siriusnottin/devserver/README.md

 # My dev server setup

-My setup for my development environment in a virtual machine on Unraid. **It's still a work in progress**.
-The vm is running on my home lab.
+A script to create and manage my virtual machine on Unraid or my Mac.
+Feel free to check it out and contribute if you can!

-I use this repo to share my setup and what I learned along the way.
+I also use this repo to share my setup and what I learned along the way.
 Also in case I need to restart from scratch :)

+**Currently this repo is a work in progress.**

+## Requirements

+- MacOS or Ubuntu 22.04
+- Shell: Bash v4.4+ or Zsh v5.8+

+**Note:** Zsh will automatically be installed and selected as your default shell by the script if you launch the setup.

+## What the script can do

+- Create or delete a new VM from a [template](devserver.xml)
+- ~~Create a new VM with custom settings (name, memory, etc)~~ (not implemented yet, help is welcome)
+- Get the infos of a VM (name, IP, etc)
+- Allocate more disk space to a VM (and resize the vdisk automatically)
+- Setup local hosts (no need to manually get the vm IP)
+- Install or update predefined software and settings ([see the full list here](script/steps/))
+- Custom setup for Trellis

 ## Usefull commands